EraBizSolutions-io/Task-Build-a-Laravel-REST-API/README.md

 3. Implement data validation to ensure that all required fields are present and have valid data.

+4. Also add Google verification V3 before submiting data in the front-end form (https://developers.google.com/recaptcha/docs/v3)

-4. Use Laravel's Eloquent ORM to interact with the database.
+5. Use Laravel's Eloquent ORM to interact with the database.

-5. Use Laravel's built-in authentication system to secure the API.
+6. Use Laravel's built-in authentication system to secure the API.

-6. Implement pagination to limit the number of products returned in a single request.
+7. Implement pagination to limit the number of products returned in a single request.

 Bonus points: